isRadata/PhilzCoffeeData/README.md

 This repo is aimed at answering the question: Does my husband spend an exorbitant amount of money at Philz Coffee?

 To answer this question, I obtained Philz App User data via the California Consumer Privacy Act for one user to anaylze and visualize the user data.
-Here are the steps I took:
+Here are the steps you can take to replocate my project:

   1. Contact Philz App to retrieve user data through the CCPA.
       Here are the steps to request your data through the app: